chrisquince/DESMAN/README.md

 To install simply type:

-    sudo python ./setup.py install
+    sudo python3 ./setup.py install

 These items are prerequisities for the installation of desman:

-1. *python v2.7.*
+1. *Python 3*
 2. *gcc
 3. *gsl

 The installation procedure varies on different systems, and described in this README is only how to proceed with a linux (ubuntu) distribution.

-The first item, python v2.7.*, should be installed on a modern Ubuntu distribution.
+The first item, Python 3, should be installed on a modern Ubuntu distribution.
 A c-compiler, e.g. gcc, is needed to compile the c parts of concoct that uses the GNU Scientific Library gsl.
 For linux (ubuntu) this is installed through: